-- Among the most popular dishes you could taste in one of the many restaurants or masserie (farms) around Ostuni (Puglia- Southern Italy), there are Orecchiette with broccoli rabe (with broccoli rabe) and orecchiette al pomodoro e formaggio ricotta (with tomato sauce and dried salted ricotta cheese).
+- Among the most popular dishes you could taste in one of the many restaurants or masserie (farms) around Ostuni (Puglia- Southern Italy), there are Orecchiette with broccoli rabe (con la rape) and orecchiette al pomodoro e formaggio ricotta (with tomato sauce and dried salted ricotta cheese).
 Our recipe from Puglia is here: Orecchiette with peas, pecorino, sun dried tomatoes and mozzarella.

 - If you would like to have a journey in Apulia and to experience living in a trullo please look here Puglia, Ostuni, “Trullo per due” and contact us.

 - “An example of Italy at its purest – rural and unhurried, a place of small towns and a life quite ordinary, where citrus trees sway in the breeze and days drift by in silent sunshine.
 Ostuni decorates its hilltop like birthday-cake icing, its buildings starkly whitewashed.” (cit.
 Puglia: not down at heel, just rugged good looks, Indipendent.co.uk).
 Do you want to find out more about Ostuni?
 Take a look at this video by Claudio Palma